cjasal/diff-postprocessing/README.md

 # DTI processing workflow

-This repository provides a Snakemake workflow to preprocess diffusion MRI data.
+This repository provides a Snakemake workflow to postpreprocess diffusion MRI data.
+It requires a T1 and diffusion MRI data from each subject.

 ## Installation